PaulKinlan/paul.kinlan.me/content/2018-07-13-TRACK---A-WebGL-Experiment-by-Little-Workshop.markdown

 ---
+date: 2018-07-13 16:59:24.889000+00:00
+link: https://demos.littleworkshop.fr/track
 slug: track---a-webgl-experiment-by-little-workshop
-date: 2018-07-13T16:59:24.889Z
+summary: TRACK is a musical and visual journey built with WebGL and WebVR.
+It features an evolving abstract environment made from procedurally generated geometric shapes, offering a unique experience with every viewing.
+It's built with Houdini and Three.js, and I highly recommend checking it out!
+tags:
+- WebGL
+- WebVR
+- music visualization
+- procedural generation
+- Houdini
+- Three.js
+- interactive experience
+- demo
 title: TRACK | A WebGL Experiment by Little Workshop
-link: https://demos.littleworkshop.fr/track
-tags: ['link', 'demo', 'webgl']

 ---